justinjaywang/holder-initiative/style.md

 permalink: '/style/'
 ---

 This style guide provides an overview of the Eric H. Holder Initiative brand and website.
-The majority of styles, such as responsiveness, hover states, and animations, can be found by simply inspecting this website in the browser, or by viewing the [source code](https://github.com/justinjaywang/holder-initiative).
+The majority of style implementations, such as responsiveness, hover states, and animations, can be found by simply inspecting this website in the browser, or by viewing the [source styles](https://github.com/justinjaywang/holder-initiative/tree/master/assets/styles) within the [source code](https://github.com/justinjaywang/holder-initiative).

 #### Contents